fgajardoe/TE-workflows/README.md

 ## Disclaimer

-The pipeline and its documentation are under continous development, so please don't herisate in reporting any bug or problem that you could have.
+The pipeline and its documentation are under continous development, so please don't hesitate in reporting any bug or problem that you could have.

 # References